-In addition to a macro view obtained by webs and boards, 5 the user can also create familiar hierarchical folders within any board.
+In addition to a macro view obtained by webs and boards, the user can also create familiar hierarchical folders within any board.
 These are virtual folders, in that their storage is governed by the process described above.
 No data is physically stored in these folders.
-Finally, any file or group of files can be associated with any other file in the system, allowing the users of the system infinite flexibility in determining dynamic associations among the macro/micro components of the system.
+Finally, any file or group of files can be associated with any other file in the system, allowing the users of the system infinite flexibility in determining dynamic associations among the macro/micro components

 Referring now to FIG. 11, there is illustrated a system 1100 operational in accordance with the present invention.
-15 The system 1100 includes a data management platform 1102 suitable for accommodating any number conventional operating systems (OS) 1104 (also denoted OS_1, OS_2, OS_3, \ldots , OS_N).
+The system 1100 includes a data management platform 1102 suitable for accommodating any number conventional operating systems (OS) 1104 (also denoted OS1, OS2, OS3, . . . $OS_N$ ).
 The system 1100 also facilitates the use of a single data storage system 1106 suitable for use with any of the 20 operating systems 1104, whereas conventionally, a given OS may require a certain data storage file structure.
 The platform 1102 is OS-independent, and provides a single point of contact for multiple users and resources 1108.

 Referring now to FIG. 12, there is illustrated a design 25 integration chart 1200 of the disclosed invention.
 At the core of the system is a data management tool 1202 that facilitates all of the outlying features and capabilities.
 The tool 1202 facilitates, at a second layer 1204, one interface (via a browser), one application (the tool itself), one data store 30 (associate with the management tool), and one search mechanism for finding any data element of the data store.
 Of course, any third party applications typically have their own search tool to search for files and folders that may also be used.
 At a third layer 1206, the system 1200 facilitates a 35 secure operating environment, a scalable environment, and web-based.
 Moreover, the system 1200 can be implemented on any software and/or hardware platform, accommodate access from any device, and bridge to third party applications and devices.
 At an outer layer 1208, the system 1200 40 facilitates one or more instances of the following: users, contexts, workflows, projects, user-defined topics, priorities, file types, and tools.
-The system 1200 also is suitable for use with e-mail, facsimile, and instant messaging subsystems, multimedia services, and voice systems (e.g., phone and 45 paging data).
+The system 1200 also is suitable for use with e-mail, facsimile, and instant messaging subsystems, paging data).